ncatlab/nlab-content/pages/15903.md

 ## Remark

-A [[co-Heyting algebra|bi-Heyting algebra]] is naturally equipped with two negation operators: the Heyting complement $\neg$ and the co-Heyting supplement $\sim$.
+A [[co-Heyting algebra|bi-Heyting algebra]] is naturally equipped with two negation operators: the Heyting negation $\neg$ and the co-Heyting supplement $\sim$.
 Both coincide in a Boolean algebra considered as a bi-Heyting algebra.

 In applications, such co-occuring pairs of negation operators $\neg$ and $\sim$ are the most interesting cases as their combination give rise to [[adjoint modalities]] e.g. in mereology they yield _thickened boundaries_ (Stell&Worboys 1997).
 Beside [[mereology]] they have found applications in [[linguistics]], [[intuitionistic logic]] and [[physics]].